Mary I: Adulthood

-Mary was courted by Philip, Duke of Bavaria, from late 1539, but he was Lutheran and his suit for her hand was unsuccessful.
+Mary was courted by Philip, Duke of Neuburg, from late 1539, but he was Lutheran and his suit for her hand was unsuccessful.
 In 1539, the King's chief minister, Thomas Cromwell, negotiated a potential alliance with the Duchy of Cleves.
-Suggestions that Mary marry William I, Duke of Cleves, who was the same age, came to nothing, but a match between Henry and the Duke's sister Anne was agreed.
+Suggestions that Mary marry William, Duke of Jülich-Cleves-Berg, who was the same age, came to nothing, but a match between Henry and the Duke's sister Anne was agreed.
 When the King saw Anne for the first time in late December 1539, a week before the scheduled wedding, he found her unattractive but was unable, for diplomatic reasons and without a suitable pretext, to cancel the marriage.
 Cromwell fell from favour and was arrested for treason in June 1540; one dubious charge against him was that he had plotted to marry Mary himself.
 Anne consented to the annulment of the marriage, which had not been consummated, and Cromwell was beheaded.

 In 1541, Henry had the Countess of Salisbury, Mary's old governess and godmother, executed on the pretext of a Catholic plot in which her son Reginald Pole was implicated.
 Her executioner was "a wretched and blundering youth" who "literally hacked her head and shoulders to pieces".
 In 1542, after the execution of Henry's fifth wife, Catherine Howard, Henry invited Mary to the royal Christmas festivities.
 At court, while her father was between marriages and thus without a consort, Mary acted as hostess.
 In 1543, Henry married his sixth and last wife, Catherine Parr, who brought the family closer together.
 Henry returned Mary and Elizabeth to the line of succession through the Act of Succession 1544 (also known as the Third Succession Act), placing them after Edward – though both remained legally illegitimate.